 As per PMI, the table below shows the percentage of questions from each of the domain areas:

 |Domain||% of Questions|

 - PMBOK Guide, 3rd Edition was introduced in 2004.
-In July 2005, PMP exam was changed in order to be aligned with PMBOK Guide, the 3rd Edition.
+In July 2005, the PMP exam was changed in order to be aligned with PMBOK Guide, the 3rd Edition.
 PMI increased the passing percentage to a staggering 81% during the same period.
-With the increase in the PMP exam passing rate, the percentage of candidates clearing the exam in the first attempt decreased dramatically.
-PMI reacted quickly and dropped the PMP exam passing rate to a more reachable 61% in December 2005.
+With the increase in the PMP exam pass rate, the percentage of candidates clearing the exam in the first attempt decreased dramatically.
+PMI reacted quickly and dropped the PMP exam pass rate to a more reachable 61% in December 2005.

-- Until 2006, the PMP Handbook clearly specified 61% as the PMP exam passing rate, but afterwards, PMI stopped revealing the exact PMP exam passing rate, even though, they continued to provide the domain-wise percentage on their score reports.
+- Until 2006, the PMP Handbook clearly specified 61% as the PMP exam pass rate, but afterward, PMI stopped revealing the exact PMP certification exam pass rate, even though, they continued to provide the domain-wise percentage on their score reports.

 - The next big change happened at the end of 2007.
-This was the time when PMI changed the diagnostic results presented in the PMP exam score reports.
+This was the time when PMI changed the diagnostic results presented in the PMP certification exam passing score reports.
 Instead of percentages related to the domains, PMI started using global best practices in examination administration by using proficiency levels.
-So now PMI provides proficiency levels like Proficient, Moderately Proficient and Below Proficient by domain, instead of a numerical PMP exam pass rate percentage scored in each domain.
+So now PMI provides proficiency PMP exam proficiency levels like Proficient, Moderately Proficient, and Below Proficient by domain, instead of a numerical PMP exam pass rate percentage scored in each domain.